rrra/www/content/post/2016/education-testing-schedule.md

 RRRA Volunteer Examiners (VEs) conduct Amateur Radio license testing sessions bi-monthly.

-Please see our [License Testing archive](/dates/license-testing/) for a complete list of currently scheduled testing dates.
+Please see our index of [License Testing dates](/dates/license-testing/) for a complete list of currently scheduled testing dates along with information about *License Test Prerequisites* and *Checking Your License Status*.

-{{% bring %}}